syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotChart/OLAP-Getting-Started.md

 Now add the following dependency libraries as references into your MVC Web Application.
 In order to add them to your application, right-click on **References** in Solution Explorer and select Add Reference.
 Now in the **Reference Manager** dialog, under **Assemblies > Extension**, the following Syncfusion libraries will be found.

 * Syncfusion.EJ
-* Syncfusion.EJ.Olap
+* Syncfusion.EJ.Pivot
 * Syncfusion.EJ.MVC

 The version of Syncfusion libraries based on .NET Framework and MVC version are classified below.
-For example, 14.2 version is illustrated as,
+For example, version is illustrated as,

 <table>
 <tr>